at15/sre-handbook/questions/what-happens-when-you/request-life-cycle.md

 - [ ] Encapsulation and Decapsulation
 - [ ] The stackoverflow one is just way too simple http://stackoverflow.com/questions/2092527/what-happens-when-you-type-in-a-url-in-browser
 - [ ] SSL != TLS https://en.wikipedia.org/wiki/Public-key_cryptography#Weaknesses
+- [ ] When I use `arp` I only found two entry, me and the router.
+But other people do have multiple entries.

 ## References